Everyone knows you should have multiple streams of income.

 They do not wear fancy clothes or drive expense cars (sorry to burst your bubble).

-So how do you start building up your passive income streams?
+So how do you avoid wasting your wealth?

 Well, that’s what chapter 2 is all about…

-And there are also ones that’ll waste your time (and even money).
+And then there are ones that’ll waste your time (and even money).

-Being able to identify what types of passive income are right for you is a crucial step.
+Being able to cut through the noise and identify which types of passive income are right for you is a critical step.

 Put in another way:

-You need to do a cost-benefit analysis with time as your cost and your potential income as the benefit.
+You need to do a cost-benefit analysis with time as your cost and your potential passive income income as the benefit.